StephenCleary/ArcDb/doc/storage-engine/storage-engine-api.md

 The Write Transaction object exposes these APIs, in addition to all the APIs on the Read Transaction object:

 - Write Database Header: Writes the reserved header section.
-- Allocate Page: Allocates a new Data Page, returning the new Logical Page Number.
+- Allocate Page(s): Allocates a new Data Page, returning the new Logical Page Number.
-- Free Page: Deallocates the specified Data Page.
+- Free Page(s): Deallocates the specified Data Page.
 - Write Page: Writes data to a Data Page.

 ### Implementations

+Read Database Header:
+- Return the appropriate portion of LO `0`.

+Write Database Header:
+- Write the appropriate portion of LO `0`.

+Read Page:
+- Look up the LPN number in the [LPN-FO map](./file-formats/database.md#lpn-fo-logical-page-number---folio-offset).
+- Return the data at that FO.

+Write Page:
+- Look up the LPN number in the [LPN-FO map](./file-formats/database.md#lpn-fo-logical-page-number---folio-offset).
+- Update the data at that FO.

 Allocate Page:
 - Allocate an LPN; if the [FLPN set](./file-formats/database.md#flpn-free-logical-page-numbers) has any entries, then remove the smallest one and use that value; otherwise, increment the largest allocated LPN in the [database header](./file-formats/database.md#database-header) and use that value.